Mayonaisey/fake-news-nlp/README.md

 # 📰 Fake News Detection in Arabic and English

 A Natural Language Processing (NLP) project to classify news articles as **fake** or **real** in **both Arabic and English** using advanced transformer-based models.
-This system helps combat misinformation by analyzing news content through fine-tuned models like AraBERT and BERT, offering robust multilingual support.
+This system helps combat misinformation by analyzing news content through fine-tuned models like CNN and GRU, offering robust multilingual support.

 ---

 ## 📌 Overview
 This project detects fake news using:
-- Transformer-based models (`AraBERT` for Arabic and `BERT` for English)
+- Deep Learning models
 - TF-IDF with classical ML algorithms
 - Data preprocessing pipelines for both English and Arabic
 - Evaluation metrics like accuracy, precision, recall, and F1-score